-Mexican mezzo-soprano Claudia Chapa has recently been seen in such theatrically dynamic roles as Azucena IL TROVATORE with Winter Opera St. Louis and Opera in Williamsburg and Madame Flora THE MEDIUM and the Witch HÄNSEL UND GRETEL with Opera in the Heights.
-Upcoming engagements include Azucena IL TROVATORE with the St. Petersburg Opera Company, Mary THE FLYING DUTCHMAN with Austin Opera, Verdi’s Requiem with the Alabama Symphony and Dryade ARIADNE AUF NAXOS with Austin Opera.
-Other recent engagements include Dame Quickly FALSTAFF with Winter Opera St. Louis and Opera in the Heights, Marthe FAUST with Indianopolis Opera, the Third Lady DIE ZAUBERFLÖTE with the Glimmerglass Festival in 2015, Portland Opera To Go, and Ms. Chapa’s professional operatic debut in 2011 with Austin Lyric Opera, and covering the Old Lady CANDIDE with Glimmerglass Festival 2015.
+Mexican mezzo-soprano Claudia Chapa has recently appeared in such theatrically dynamic roles as Azucena in Il Trovatore with the Winter Opera St. Louis and the Opera in Williamsburg, as well as Madame Flora in The Medium and the Witch in Hänsel und Gretel with Opera in the Heights.
+Coming engagements include Azucena in Il Trovatore with the St. Petersburg Opera Company, Mary in The Flying Dutchman with the Austin Opera, Verdi’s Requiem with the Alabama Symphony and Dryade in Ariadne auf Naxos with the Austin Opera.
+Other recent engagements include Dame Quickly in Falstaff with the Winter Opera St. Louis and Opera in the Heights, Marthe in Faust with the Indianapolis Opera, the Third Lady in Die Zauberflöte with the Glimmerglass Festival in 2015, Portland Opera To Go.
+Ms. Chapa’s professional operatic debut came in 2011 with the Austin Lyric Opera, and she covered the Old Lady in Candide with the Glimmerglass Festival in 2015.

-On the concert platform, Ms. Chapa has been heard in the Verdi Requiem, Manuel de Falla’s El Amor Brujo, and Handel’s Messiah including performances at Carnegie Hall with the Distinguished Concerts International New York series.
+On the concert platform, Ms. Chapa has been heard in the Verdi Requiem, Manuel de Falla’s El Amor Brujo, and Handel’s Messiah, including performances at Carnegie Hall with the Distinguished Concerts International New York series.

-Ms. Chapa received her training from the Butler School of Music at the University of Texas-Austin, where she performed Beatriz LA HIJA DE RAPPACCINI in the world premiere of the late Daniel Catán’s revised version.
-Her other roles included La Zia Principessa SUOR ANGELICA, the title-role of Rodriguez’s LA CURANDERA, Gertrude HÄNSEL UND GRETEL, and Mrs. Herring ALBERT HERRING.
-She is an alumnus of the prestigious young artist programs including the International Vocal Arts Institute (both in Blacksburg, VA and Tel Aviv, Israel), Des Moines Metro Opera, and the Glimmerglass Festival for which she was chosen as a young artist for two consecutive seasons.
+Ms. Chapa received her training in the Butler School of Music at the University of Texas-Austin, where she performed Beatriz in La Hija de Rappaccini in the world premiere of the late Daniel Catán’s revised version.
+Her other roles included La Zia Principessa in Suor Angelica, the title-role in Rodriguez’s La Curandera, Gertrude in Hänsel und Gretel and Mrs. Herring in Albert Herring.
+She is an alumna of prestigious young-artist programs, including the International Vocal Arts Institute (in Blacksburg, VA and in Tel Aviv), the Des Moines Metro Opera and the Glimmerglass Festival, for which she was chosen as a young artist for two consecutive seasons.